-Some manufacturers provide an alternative to DMX that can save time during the installation and programming phase.
+Some manufacturers provide an alternative to DMX512 that can save time during the installation and programming phase.
 While these systems come with their own caveats, lighting controls designers should consider which is more important on their project: cost, speed and/or flexibility.
-Oftentimes these non-DMX systems allow the designer to use conventional luminaires (IE: 0-10V Drivers) and minimal controls or stay within the manufacturer’s luminaire lineup, which may limit the possible design choices.
+Oftentimes these non-DMX512 systems allow the designer to use conventional luminaires (IE: 0-10V Drivers) and minimal controls or stay within the manufacturer’s luminaire lineup, which may limit the possible design choices.

 What are the Alternatives

 Most non-DMX dynamic tunable white lighting controls fall into one of four categories:

 0-10V dynamic tunable white is usually provided for simple fixtures that have only 2 hues of white.
 The single driver will have two 0-10V connections and each needs to be independently controlled.
 The first 0-10V signal controls intensity while the second signal controls hue.
 The hue is controlled like a slide thermometer with the lowest setting being coolest or warmest CCT and the highest setting being the opposite CCT.
 Depending on the control type installed, intensity can be controlled separately from CCT with a second 0-10V dimmer.
 This is a less expensive but simpler option where exact CCT may not be important to the designer, but tunable white is still desired.